 General Electric (GE) unveiled this 12 Megawatt with the name “Haliade-X 12 MW” in October, making it currently the most powerful wind turbine in the world for offshore use.
 The massive tower and the complete gondola with its gigantic dimensions of around 1500 cubic metres surrounding sophisticated technology was installed at the port of Rotterdam during the summer.
 The prototype was erected on land to make access to the system easier during the test phase.

-Dutch and global heavy haulage and special transport group Mammoet, which had won the order to erect this wind turbine, used two LR 11350 cranes from Danish crane contractor BMS to erect the 12 Megawatt system, using tandem hoists in some cases.
+BMS Group from Denmark received the order to erect the wind turbine.
+This expert for crane work, engineering, heavy haulage and special transports is not only active in Europe but also in Australia, South Africa, and the United States.
+In Rotterdam BMS used two LR 11350 crawler cranes to erect the 12 Megawatt system, using tandem hoists in some cases.
 One of the two crawler cranes came straight from the production line at the Liebherr plant in Ehingen to the site.